omeka/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 # Appearance Settings

-The Settings sub-tab in the Appearance section help you to manage derivative image sizes and adjust some of the display settings for items on the public and admin sides.
+The Settings tab in the Appearance section helps you to manage derivative image sizes and adjust some of the display settings for items on the public and admin sides.
 It is divided into two sections: **Derivative Size Constraints** and **Display Settings**.

 ![A screenshot of the appearance settings tab](../../doc_files/appearSettings.png "A screenshot of the appearance settings tab")